NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     the radius is measured in meters from planet center), ``3:lat 2:lon 1:height_above_datum``,
     ``1:easting 2:northing 3:height_above_datum``
-    (need to set ``--csv-proj4``; the height above datum is in meters).
+    (need to set ``--csv-srs``; the height above datum is in meters).
 Can also use radius_km for column_type, when it is again measured from planet center.

---csv-proj4 <string>
+--csv-srs <string>
-    The PROJ.4 string to use to interpret the entries in input CSV files, if those files contain Easting and Northing fields.
+    The PROJ or WKT string to use to interpret the entries in input CSV files, if those files contain Easting and Northing fields.

 --update-isis-cubes-with-csm-state